 The “Negativity Effect”

 In one’s day-to-day life, one faces various events.
 Some of these events may be “positive” (e.g. one has been told that there will be a salary increase at work) and others may be “negative” (e.g. one has lost one’s expensive mobile phone on the same day as the salary increase).
 Unfortunately, many of us tend to exaggerate negative events while minimising positive events.
 In the example I gave, the person may excessively focus on the negative event of losing the mobile phone, while mostly ignoring the “happy” event of having a salary increase.
-This type of negative thinking can make one feel that things are worse than they really are as positive events that could have countered the negativity are ignored.
+This type of unhelpful thinking can make one feel that things are worse than they actually are as positive events that could have countered the negativity are ignored.
 Psychologists call this kind of unhelpful thinking, “the negativity effect”.

 A more “helpful” way to think would be to see both the positive and negative events in a more balanced way.
 Perhaps thinking, “Yes, it’s upsetting that I lost my expensive mobile phone, but on the brighter side, I got a nice salary raise at work”.